ClickHouse/ClickHouse/docs/en/sql-reference/statements/create/view.md

    Currently this is not recommended.

 :::note
 `DEPENDS ON` only works between refreshable materialized views.
-Listing a regular table in the `DEPENDS ON` list will prevent the view from ever refreshing (dependencies can be reomoved with `ALTER`, see below).
+Listing a regular table in the `DEPENDS ON` list will prevent the view from ever refreshing (dependencies can be removed with `ALTER`, see below).
 :::

 ### Changing Refresh Parameters {#changing-refresh-parameters}